siserin/blind9/doc/arm/reference.rst

 ``check-wildcard``
    This option is used to check for non-terminal wildcards.
-The use of non-terminal wildcards is almost always as a result of a failure to understand the wildcard matching algorithm (RFC 1034).
+The use of non-terminal wildcards is almost always as a result of a failure to understand the wildcard matching algorithm (:rfc:`1034`).
 This option affects master zones.
 The default (``yes``) is to check for non-terminal wildcards and issue a warning.